piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/migration-security-groups-user-groups.md

   status: Topic available in German language
 ---
 {% snippet icon.badgeInfo %}
-Security groups are deprecated as of version 2023.3 of Remote Desktop Manager.
+Security groups are deprecated as of version 2023.3 of {{ en.RDM }}.
 {% endsnippet %}

 In {{ en.RDM }} the access to your objects can be secured and managed using the ***User Groups Based Access Control***.
 This type of security gives you a more granular control over your security.